 EM is currently managing approximately 2,450 metric tons of heavy metal (MTHM) of SNF at the three sites, including approximately 2,129 MTHM at Hanford; about 27 MTHM at SRS and about 285 MTHM at INL.
 (Some of the INL-managed SNF is stored at the Fort St. Vrain Independent Spent Fuel Storage Installation in Colorado.)
 The majority of this fuel (about 87% by volume) is dry-stored.

 Breakdown of DOE-Managed SNF

 SNF storage at Idaho Nuclear Technology and Engineering Center (INTEC) at Idaho National Laboratory is in five facilities that include wet, dry, below and above-ground storage configurations.

 SRS provides for the safe receipt and interim storage of SNF assemblies including SNF from domestic and foreign test and research reactors.
-SNF at SRS is stored in L Basin, a wet pool storage facility.
+The majority of SNF at SRS is stored in L Basin, a wet pool storage facility.
 The basins have concrete walls three feet thick and hold 3.5 million gallons of water with pool depths of 17-to-30 feet to provide shielding to protect workers from radiation.